 Questions about eligibility and suitability of research project can be addressed to firstname.lastname@example.org.

 Applications are reviewed based on the following criteria:

-- Quality and promise of the proposed research and relevance to aging
+- Quality, promise and feasibility of the proposed research

 - Excellence of the research environment

 Priority will be given to proposals that have a near-term potential for translation.